adamhalasz/diet/Readme.md

 ```

 #### **$.headers** - *object*
-An array of all headers.
+An object of all headers.
 ```js
 $.headers = { host: 'example.com',
   connection: 'keep-alive',